TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us009/02.tests/readme.md

-# US 006 - To create a Task
+# US 009 - To format a discussion

 # 1. Tests